boterview

 In this report, we estimate the average time it takes to find a job.

-To do so, we analyzed data submitted by job seekers through our platform.
-Specifically, we measured the time between completing the first mock interview and receiving a job offer.
+To do this, we analyzed data submitted by job seekers via our platform, including the time between the first mock interview and receiving a job offer.

 Key Findings and Statistics